What does Charleen mean?

 Charleen is a very popular first name for women (#1409 out of 4276, Top 33%) but a unique surname for all people.
 (2000 U.S. Census)

 Charted below is the birth name popularity of Charleen for girls.
 Charleen entered the list in 1930-1939 and reached its peak position of #615 in the U.S. during the years 1940-1949, but is not listed currently.
 (2014 Birth Statistics)

 Below is a charted analysis of the usage of Charleen and associated names.
 Charlotte (#10 a year ago), Caroline (#58), Charlie (#229), Carlie (#966), Charline, Sharlene, Charlene, Carlene, Charla, Carol, Carolee, Carleen and Carley are the prominent variation forms of Charleen rated in the Top 1000.
-These girl names were at the apex of their popularity during 1940-1949 and have become much less widespread since, with forms like Carley, Carlie, Charlene, Charline and Sharlene becoming somewhat dated.
+These girl names were at the apex of their popularity during the years 1940-1949 (usage of 0.4254%) and have become much less widespread since (usage 0.1955%, down 54%), with forms like Carley, Carlie, Carolee, Carleen and Carol becoming somewhat dated.
 Charlie (#229), Charlotte (#10) and Caroline (#58) are three of the more chic birth names in this compilation, and there is also a rebound in birth name usage for Caroline, Charlie and Charlotte.
 (2014 Birth Statistics)